gunjan768/codechef_internship/README.md

-# codechef_internship
-Codechef internship project using React
+						STACKS AND TECHNOLOGIES

+Frontend :
+	HTML and CSS
+	React, redux ( as a global store )
+	Many third part libraries like redux toastr, redux form, localtunnel etc.

+Backend :
+	PHP as a backend environment
+	MongoDB as a database ( I search everywhere for MySql but I didn't get it.
+I even tried to use AWS MySql but there was a cost related to it.
+That's why I used mongoDB.
+			        I am very deeply sorry for that )
+	NodeJs and postman to fetch data from the CodeChef API.

                                                CodeMate ( APP NAME )

 This is an internship project which focuses mainly on the problem's pages.
 There are 2 separate pages ( like codechef ) for problems.
-First page shows you questions distributed section wise
-( easy, medium, hard etc ) with a beautiful pagination option.
+First page shows you questions distributed section wise ( easy, medium, hard etc ) with a beautiful pagination option.
 Second page will let you choose your favourite problems according to the tag(s) you provide.
 There are start ( landing ) and profile pages too.
 Lets discuss about problem pages.

 1) Search problem according to the difficulty level :

 	You can distribute your problems according the difficulty levels.
 There are 6 such levels : school, easy, medium, hard, challenge and peer.
 These are in the ascending 		order of difficulty i.e first one least difficult and last one is worst.
 Problems are showm in a well structured table.
 You can click on problem to know more about it.

 2) Search problem by Tags :